“Major Strasser has been shot. Round up the usual suspects”

-Added to the mess is the way yaoi/bl for Japanese women is a whole different thing than for western enthusiasts.
-The only studies I have found point out that the audience for the stuff is over %90 female in Japan, where it grew organically out of female fan interaction, parody and production.
+Added to the mess is the way yaoi/BL for Japanese women is a whole different thing than for western enthusiasts.
+The only studies I have found point out that the audience for the stuff is over %90 women in Japan, where it grew organically out of women’s fan interaction, parody and production.
 The diaspora “western audience is %50 female, %50 male and your guess is as good as mine on the “orientation” of the respective readerships.

 Am I link-stalking web fujoshis?

 Time for another Survey and Research Methods link dump!

 (long post warning!)

 Here we go…